 From time to time, it’s a good idea to conduct a thorough cleaning of your electric smoker.
-Too much build up of burned food and grease in your smoker can lead to damage, or more likely, a decrease in your smoker’s cooking performance.
+Like all smoker grills, too much build up of burned food and grease can lead to damage, or more likely, a decrease in your smoker’s cooking performance.
 So, many ask: How to clean an electric smoker?

 If you know what to do, routine cleaning of an electric smoker is actually quite easy.
-In this post, we’ll go over everything you need to know for how to clean an electric smoker.
+In this post, we’ll go over everything you need to know how to clean an electric smoker.
 By the end, you should know how to keep your unit in prime condition for years to come!

 We’ll go over a few different extreme scenarios for how to clean an electric smoker in this post, but it’s important to note that the best thing you can do is have a consistent, preventative cleaning routine.
 This way, you’ll never get to a point with your smoker where you’re risking irreversible damage!

 I’d also like to add that the technique we’re about to go over works universally, so no matter which brand of electric smoker you own, you can use this article as your guide!

 Things You’ll Need to Clean Your Smoker